exonum/exonum-doc/src/home/design-overview.md

   generate new blocks or vote for other block proposals.
 Other nodes just create business transactions and send them to the network.
 Validators receive these txs, check them, and include into the new block.
-The list of the validators is strictly limited, and normally should consist of 4-15 nodes.
+The list of the validators is restricted by network maintainers, and normally should consist of 4-15 nodes.

 3. Thin clients do not need an every byte of the blockchain, so they held only part they are interested in.
 To get new (or absent) information they call to the full-nodes.
 Exonum provides a "proofs